 transition to the heavy bag

 Many (most) people don't understand the approach to learning in an 'internal' martial art.
 They look at form training and think it's about learning techniques, specific attacks and defenses.
 They then quite rightly say that you can't learn to do techniques on a resisting opponent without training with a resisting opponent.
 While this is certainly true, it is to miss the point of form training in Tai Chi.
-The form training is not there to learn specific techniques, rather it is designed to ingrain and iteratively refine a new and better way of moving, a 'body method'.
+While the movements of the form do have many applications within them, the primary purpose of form training is not to learn specific techniques, rather it is designed to ingrain and iteratively refine a new and better way of moving, a 'body method'.

 The slow, painstaking practice, with attention to minuscule details, is to gradually discover and refine the most efficient way for ones body to move.
 I will go into more detail as to the different aspects of the Chen Taijiquan Body Method, and the process of learning it, in other posts.
 In this post I want to look at the results of this training method, through the lens of transitioning to hitting a heavy bag.